 - Print any 3D printer parts early to allow enough time for the designs to be completed.

-Have students record their challenges and successes in notenbooks or design journals
+Have students record their challenges and successes in notebooks or design journals.

 After this challenge, students should be able to: